outlearn-content/outlearn-modules/modules/my-outlearn-module.md

 "name": "my-outlearn-module",
 "version" : "0.1",
 "title" : "My Outlearn Module",
-"description" : "This module will grow to be the best module ever", "homepage" : "https://github.com/outlearn-content/outlearn-modules", "freshnessDate" : 2015-07-08,
+"homepage" : "https://github.com/outlearn-content/outlearn-modules",
+"freshnessDate" : 2015-07-08,
 "license" : "CC BY 4.0"